openmina/openmina/p2p/readme.md

 until we reach the end of the pool.
 This way we have to keep minimal data with each peer and it efficiently avoids sending the same data twice.

+## Appendix: Future Ideas

+### Leveraging Local Pools for Smaller Blocks

+Nodes already maintain local pools of transactions and snarks.
+Many of these stored items later appear in blocks.
+By using data the node already has, we reduce the amount of information needed for each new block.

+#### Motivation
+As nodes interact with the network, they receive, verify, and store transactions and snarks in local pools.
+When a new block arrives, it often includes some of these items.
+Because the node already has them, the sender need not retransmit the data.
+This approach offers:

+1. **Reduced Bandwidth Usage:**
+   Eliminating redundant transmissions of known snarks and transactions reduces block size and prevents wasted data exchange.

+2. **Decreased Parsing and Validation Overhead:**
+   With fewer embedded items, nodes spend less time parsing and validating large blocks and their contents, and can more quickly integrate them into local state.

+3. **Memory Footprint Optimization:**
+   By avoiding duplicate data, nodes can maintain more stable memory usage.

+#### Practical Considerations
+- **Snarks:**
+  Snarks, being large, benefit most from this approach.
+Skipping their retransmission saves significant bandwidth.

+- **Ensuring Synchronization:**
+  This approach assumes nodes maintain consistent local pools.
+The poll-based model and eventual consistency ensure nodes receive needed items before they appear in a block, making it likely that a node has them on hand.

+- **Adjusting the Block Format:**
+  This idea may require altering the protocol so the block references, rather than embeds, items nodes probably have.
+The node would fetch only missing pieces if a reference does not match its local data.

+#### Outcome
+By using local data, the network can propagate smaller blocks, improving scalability, reducing resource usage, and speeding propagation.

 # OCaml node compatibility
 In order to be compatible with the current OCaml node p2p implementation, we have [libp2p implementation](./libp2p.md) as well.
 So communication between OCaml